-Erica Love (center) and her Geology wedding guests Pitt geology family were able to attend.
+Erica Love (center) and her Geology wedding guests great Pitt geology family were able to attend.
 It wouldn't have been the same without you."

-Matt Maiers (BA Environmental Studies, 2005) writes "I am currently a Project Manager with Greensburg Environmental Contracting Systems.
-Inc. in Greensburg, PA, but I recently accepted a position with the Walsh Group in Canonsburg, PA as a Project Engineer.
-I am married to Michel Pawlosky-Maiers who is an optometrist and we live in Greensburg, PA."
-For those of you who remember better days, Mat was a member of the 2004 Big East Champion and 2005 Fiesta Bowl Pitt football team.
-He can be contacted at <mattmaiers@yahoo.com>.
-Alumni updates (cont.)
+Matt Maiers (BA Environmental Studies, 2005) writes, "I worked as a Project Manager with Greensburg Environmental Contracting Systems, Inc. in Greensburg, PA, but I recently accepted a position with the Walsh Group in Canonsburg, PA as a Project Engineer.
+I am married to Michel Pawlosky-Maiers who is an optometrist , and we live in Greensburg, PA."
+For those of vou who remember better davs.
+Matt was a member of the 2004 Big East Champion and 2005 Fiesta Bowl Pitt football team.